vg26/ra-learning-git/git-exercise-4/README.md

     - git commit -m "Add the temp.txt file" (commit the changes)
     - git push --set-upstream origin feat/git-exercise-4 (pushed the changes to remote)

+    Created .gitignore file and included the temp.txt inside

+    Commit and pushed the changes

+    Created the Pull Request to merge feat/git-exercise-4 into main